PennLINC/qsirecon/docs/models/dti.rst

 DTI Foundational Papers
 =======================

-**DTI Concept Introduction**: Basser et al. introduced DTI as a new MRI modality that computes a Gaussian diffusion tensor per voxel, yielding eigenvalues and eigenvectors that describe 3D water diffusion :cite:p:`basser1994`.
+**DTI Concept Introduction**: Basser et al. introduced DTI as a new modeling framework that computes a Gaussian diffusion tensor per voxel, yielding eigenvalues and eigenvectors that describe 3D water diffusion :cite:p:`basser1994`.
 This enabled mapping of water diffusion orientations in tissue and orientation-independent scalar measures like trace (sum of eigenvalues, related to Mean Diffusivity, MD).